VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 >  These next two code blocks show how you **might** set up a MESA project, but don't actually execute them!
 In Task 1.1, you'll actually get your project set up.

-When starting a new MESA project, you will often start with the default work directory:
+When starting a new MESA project, you will often begin with the default work directory:

 ```bash
 cp -r $MESA_DIR/star/work my_new_project
 cd my_new_project
 ```
-This will create a new directory called `my_new_project` with the default MESA work directory structure.
-You can then edit the inlist files to set up your model.
+This would create a new directory called `my_new_project` with the default MESA work directory structure.
+You could then edit the inlist files to set up your model.

 In other cases, you might start with an existing test case that is close to the science you are interested in.
 For instance, I study novae, so I might start with the `wd_nova_burst` test case: